thepoison606/talktome/README.md

 - Main app: `https://<IP-ADDRESS>:<PORT>/`
 - On first visit, acknowledge the browser warning about the self-signed connection so the page can load.

+### Push‑to‑Talk (PTT)
+- Hold the Space bar to talk to the currently selected target (the Reply button becomes active while Space is held).
+- Release the Space bar to stop talking.
+- The keyboard shortcut is ignored while typing in input fields and when a Talk‑Lock is active.

 ### Feeds
 - Manage feeds via the **Feeds** card in the admin panel; they can be assigned to users as targets just like conferences or users.
 - A feed account logs in through the same page as operators but only sees the audio-input selector and a start/stop button.
 No audio processing (AGC, noise suppression, echo cancel) is applied to feed streams.